InfamousMrS/how-grindr-does-continous-deployment/presentation.md

 (Remember I said deploy anywhere?)

+note:
-This will only produce an artifact compatible with amazonlinux:2017.03.
+1. This will only produce an artifact compatible with amazonlinux:2017.03.

-But, because it is composable, we can always add more dockerfiles _when we need to_.
+2. But, because it is composable, we can always add more dockerfiles _when we need to_.

 ---